MartycFly321/-testimony-journal/README.md

 ### 🧠 AI-Powered Insights
 Our AI analyzes your writing (locally and securely) to suggest helpful next steps rooted in scripture and personal well-being.

-### 🕊️ Private and Secure
-Everything you write stays private unless you choose to share.
-Your data is encrypted and never sold.

 ### 📈 Growth Tracking
 Track your journalling streak, reflect on past entries, and see your spiritual progress over time.